ntminh6/EdssonJSTest1Frontend/readme.md

 # Edsson code assignment
 Hello!
 To get a feeling for your current skills regarding our frontend stack, you've been requested to do this assignment.
-If you came across this repository by chance, please see [the vacancy](https://www.edsson.com/en/jobs/vacancy?id=senior-front-end-developer) first.

 The assignment should take no longer than 1-2 hours to complete.
 Try to complete everything within this time, getting it to work first, then make it better if you have some time left.